EntityGraphQL/EntityGraphQL/README.md

 ```

 - All `public` methods marked with the `GraphQLMutation` attribute will be added to the schema
+- Parameters for the method should be
+  - First - the base context that your schema is built from
+  - Optionally, any other items you have passed to `QueryObject` (see below for example)
-- Parameters should be the base context that your schema is built from and a class that defines each available parameter (and type)
+  - Last - a class that defines each available parameter (and type)
-- Variables from the GraphQL request are mapped into the args (second) parameter
+- Variables from the GraphQL request are mapped into the args (last) parameter

 You can now request a mutation
 ```